MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 When a meeting is recorded:

-- It gets uploaded to OneDrive (private meetings) or SharePoint (channel meetings)
+- It gets uploaded to OneDrive (private meetings) or SharePoint (channel meetings).
+To learn more about recordings in OneDrive and SharePoint, see [Teams meeting recording storage and permissions in OneDrive and SharePoint](tmr-meeting-recording-change.md).
 - People invited to the meeting have permissions to the recording (guests and external attendees can view the recording only if the recording is explicitly shared with them)
 - Microsoft Purview compliance features apply to the meeting recording files the same as with other files.
 - It's linked in the chat for the meeting